naotoyamaguchi/Hapi-routeConfig/README.md

 ## config
 ---
 Finally, the `config` method of your route is an optional, yet very useful element.
 This element of your route allows you to configure option such as `validation`, `authentication`, prerequisites, payload processing, and caching options.
+There is a list of options [here](https://hapijs.com/api#route-options)

 ```
 server.route({